tradle/mycloud/README.md

 lint, run tests, rebuild native modules for the AWS Linux Container used by AWS Lambda, and deploy to AWS

-### npm run test:e2e

-run an end-to-end simulated interaction between a bot, customer, and employee.
-This is useful for later exploration of the data created in graphql (`npm run test:graphqlserver`)

 ### npm run test:graphqlserver

 start up two UIs for browsing local data: